uniqys/UniqysKitDocs/docs/easy-framework/easy-framework.md

 In DApps development with Uniqys Kit, Easy Framework provides the database.
 Easy Framework provides Memcached server to control the database from the application.
-Applications are able to use pre-existing Memcache client libraries as we use in building conventional web applications.
+Applications are able to use pre-existing Memcached client libraries.

 ### Outer API / Inner API